-Underfloor heating is a luxurious alternative to conventional radiators, best of all it can be installed under almost any type of flooring: Stone, wood, tiles or even carpets.
-This space saving heating system can bring an unrivalled level of warm comfort to your home.
+Underfloor heating is a luxurious alternative to conventional radiators, and best of all, it can be installed under almost any type of flooring; from stone to wood, to tiles and even carpets.

 The total cost of installing underfloor heating will be dependent on the size of your house/room, system type and groundwork required.

 Underfloor heating installation costs are subject to the area and complexity of the system.
 All systems require you to remove the floor, lay the system, tap into a power source, and fit sensors/controls.

 Before we get into the prices, there are two different types of underfloor heating:

 Electric Underfloor Heating (Dry Systems)